 Kumarakom is a small village in Kerala (India) located on the banks of Vembanad Lake.
-It is well known for backwater, village life, amazing hotels, resorts and famous for Kumarakom houseboat.
-Kerala has different destination for different season and we have customized Kerala tour packages for each of them.
-If you are planning to visit Kerala in near future, information about best Kerala tourist destinations will help you to explore the one which match your requirements.
+It is well known for its backwater, village life, amazing hotels, resorts and famous for houseboat.
+Kerala has different destinations for different season and we have customized Kerala tour packages for each of them.
+If you are planning to visit Kerala in the near future, information about best Kerala tourist destinations will help you to explore the one which matches your requirements.
 In this article, we will share Kumarakom history and other important local information.
 Here we go!

-When the Kumarakom and it surrounding places were under the rule of the King of Travancore, the land and water of Kumarakom was assigning to the people for cultivation.
-During these days, Mr. Alfred George Baker, a British national, who arrived in Kumarakom applied for approximately 500 acres of wet land in Kumarakom for coconut and paddy cultivation.
+When the Kumarakom and its surrounding places were under the rule of the King of Travancore, the land and water of Kumarakom was assigned to the people for cultivation.
+During these days, Mr. Alfred George Baker, a British national, who arrived in Kumarakom applied for approximately 500 acres of wetland in Kumarakom for coconut and paddy cultivation.
 The land was allotted to Mr. Alfred George Baker during 1847.

 When the Kerala Government implemented land reforms and land ceiling laws, the Baker family needs to sell off the property in small bits and blocks and finally during 1966 Baker family left India.
 The Victorian Bungalow, the residence of Bakers family in Kumarakom, along with 100 acres of land sold to Kerala Tourism Development Corporation (KTDC) in 1982.

 During 2000, the Kerala Govt, after seeing the importance of Kumarakom on tourism perspective, started marketing and become one the best destination.
-This has changed the lively hood of people in Kumarakom.
+This has changed the lively hood of people.
 Tourism in Kumarakom provides direct and indirect job opportunities for the local people.
-Even one can see the house wife selling tender coconut on the road side which gives a good earning which was not there earlier.
+Even one can see the housewife selling tender coconut on the roadside which gives good earning which was not there earlier.